“A trio of secluded, whitewashed villas for 2-6, minutes from a pretty beach in the heart of the mesmerising Costa Smeralda”

 - Washing machine

-Kitchens are well-equipped, including coffee machines, dishwashers, ovens and fridge freezers.
-Each villa also has a BBQ and alfresco dining area, and you get a welcome hamper filled with local products such as olive oil, Sardinian bread and pasta.
+Kitchens are simple, but include coffee machines, dishwashers, ovens and fridge freezers.
+Each villa also has a BBQ and an alfresco dining area.

 Two minutes' drive away is Abbiadori, a small town with a well-stocked supermarket and fresh fish counter.
 There is also a gourmet deli for local delicacies and fantastic wine.